iotaledger/bee-rfcs/text/0000-transaction-bundle/0000-transaction-bundle.md

 allow manipulating its fields directly.
 The only public constructor method that allows creating a `Transaction` directly are the `from_reader` and `from_slice` method to construct it from a type implementing `std::io::Read`, or from byte slice.
 Otherwise, `Transaction`s should only be built through `Bundle` constructors, and only from that context direct access to fields is permitted.
-To this purpose, this RFC contains the `TransactionDraft` builder pattern type.

 [`iri v1.8.1`]: https://github.com/iotaledger/iri/releases/tag/v1.8.1-RELEASE